bdunko/Charon-s-Obol/notes/Obol/Data/Characters.md

 - [ ] Power coins are always on heads, but don't recharge at the end of the round.
 Upgrading a power coin refills charges.
 Tetrobols can be upgraded to refill them.
 Power coins are cheaper.
 - [ ] The Emperor - Power coins don't recharge until the end of the round, but have doubled charges.
 - [ ] The Prince - Power coins don't recharge and are destroyed when their charges reach 0.
 Power coins are much cheaper.
+	- [ ] Alternative/in addition - power coins in the shop may start with more charges than normal. (obols may have +1, diobols may have +1-2, triobol +1-4, tetrobol +1-6 etc)
 - [ ] The Wanderlust - Endless mode; shop + tollgate every round.
 - [ ] The Blasphemer - No god coins, only payoffs, spend souls to cast spells, random spell selection each run. (alternatively, spend some other resource to cast spells...)
 - [ ] The Heretic - Same thing as Blasphemer but spells available change each time one is used, with a reroll button.